-The images acquired from various poses using an
+The images acquired from various poses using an ordinary camera can be used.

 to gene

 How st recons

 Is there where better t

 Epipolar lines and Fundamental matrix

 - An epipolar plane is a plane containing the camera centers (baseline) and the object point. - An epipolar line is the intersection of an epipolar plane with the image plane. - Fundamental Matrix (F) gives the constraint between corresponding image points of same 3D object point [a]